UPDATE - Feb. 15 and March 4 2013

 The Les Miserables cast sings One Day More at the Oscars show.

-For those who enjoy "The Confrontation" scene from the musical, here are Hugh Jackson and Russell Crowe doing a live version at the After-Party following the Sydney premiere.
+For those who enjoy "The Confrontation" scene from the musical, here are Hugh Jackson and Russell Crowe doing a live, very echo-y version at the After-Party following the Sydney premiere.
 Somewhat subdued in the film, Crowe rocks it in this one.
 Both are delightful in a casual setting.
-Here's an alternate performance, in Joe's Pub, at the Indoor Garden party; it isn't complete but has less echo (someone pointed out that Barks is enjoying it too in the back) and a 3rd one, from Crowe's side of the pub (Yah, I enjoy the pub versions).
+Here's an alternate performance (the most fun one), in Joe's Pub, at the Indoor Garden party; it isn't complete but has less echo (someone pointed out that Barks is enjoying it too in the back) and a 3rd one, from Crowe's side of the pub (Yah, I enjoy the pub versions).
 RECENT

 The lyrics to this scene.
 More recent